redhatci/ansible-collection-redhatci-ocp/roles/create_certification_project/README.md

 # Project certification setting (Optional)
 # This allows to fill the rest of the project settings after project creation
-# Any project for containers images or operators certifications can use them
+# Any project for containers images certifications can use them
 cert_settings:
+   auto_publish: false
    build_categories: "Standalone image"
    registry_override_instruct: "This are instructions of how to override settings"
    email_address: "email@example.com"